caspervonb/8192px/README.md

-# 8196px - A collaborative pixel canvas
+# 8196px - A collaborative pixel canvas that grows over time

 8192px is a little pixel art experiment for the web where users have to work together to fill out the canvas as the timeouts in-between being allowed to